NeotokyoRebuild/neo/CONTRIBUTING.md

       * Signed/unsigned conversion overflow
     * For release builds, it is identical to `static_cast`
   * `neo::bit_cast`:
+    * The preferred bit cast function, for performing a well-formed type pun
-    * Well-formed type punning helper.
-Mostly used to avoid UB in the SDK code.
+    * Mostly used to avoid strict aliasing rule violations in the SDK code
-    * Wrapper for `std::bit_cast` when it's available, else will fall back to `memcpy` based conversions (for example on the steamrt3 default GCC compiler).
+    * Acts as a wrapper for `std::bit_cast` when it's available, else will fall back to `memcpy` based conversions (for example on the steamrt3 default GCC compiler)
     * For debug builds, a runtime assertion test is available as an additional parameter:
       * `auto output = neo::bit_cast<T>(BC_TEST(input, expectedOutput));`
       * When replacing ill-formed type puns, this test syntax can be used to ensure the output of `neo::bit_cast<T>(input)` remains identical to `expectedOutput`